Video: Cohousing or Creating Collective Urban Housing

 We held a seminar with speaker Mark Southcombe.
 As home ownership becomes more unaffordable people are looking for new ways of living.
 Cohousing or collective urban housing is a new model of shared housing that has sparked growing interest at grass roots level in New Zealand and internationally.
-Video coming soon.
+Watch the video.

 Creating Collective Urban Housing